 Is it best to sell leasehold houses?

 There was high publicity around the ground rent scandal which means that most people will be aware and check the relevant clauses in the contract.
-If you were able to find a buyer, mortgage lenders refuse to offer loans on the properties.
+If you were able to find a buyer, house repayments lenders refuse to offer loans on the properties.
 Therefore, properties affected by the ground rent scandal have experienced drastic effects on their values.

 What can you do?